Skip to content

 Working With Future Events (Non‑Recurring Dates)

-Occasion Date covers recurring or milestone‑based dates only.
+Occasion Date applies only to recurring or milestone‑based logic.

-These comparisons use the full date, including year, and are ideal for events or expirations that do not recur annually
+These comparisons use the full date, including the year, and are ideal for one‑time events, expirations, and scheduled actions.

 👀 Use case: DateTime Formatting